Japan PM Suga's party ally to step down ahead of election-media - Up News Info

 The winner of the contest is all but assured of being the premier due to the LDP’s majority in the lower house and will guide the party through a general election, with the government considering a plan to hold the poll on Oct.
 17.

-Whoever leads the party in the general election will face an uphill battle.
+Whoever leads the party in the election will face an uphill battle.

-Suga’s support ratings are at record lows as he failed to capitalize on delivering the Olympics for the country, currently being hit hard by a fresh wave of coronavirus infections.
-The government has declared a fourth state of emergency in most of the country amid a sluggish vaccination rollout.
+Suga’s support ratings are at record lows as he failed to capitalize on delivering the Olympics for the country, being hit hard by a fresh wave of coronavirus infections.
+The government has declared a fourth state of emergency in most of Japan amid a sluggish vaccination rollout.

-Observers say many younger parliamentarians have voiced their unease with the amount of power wielded by Nikai, 82, who has held the key LDP post for five years, effectively allowing him control over campaign funds.

-Suga’s rival for the party leader, soft-spoken former foreign minister Fumio Kishida, sparked ire from party executives last week after he proposed https://www.reuters.com/world/asia-pacific/japans-suga-faces-likely-challenge-sept-29-party-poll-2021-08-25 limits on executive posts and promised to promote young and middle-level lawmakers over heavyweights.
-(Reporting by Leika Kihara and Antoni Slodkowski; editing by Stephen Coates)
+The LDP and its allies is not expected to lose their coalition majority in the powerful lower house, but forecasts suggest that Suga’s party could lose its outright majority, an outcome that would weaken whoever is leading the LDP.
+(Reporting by Leika Kihara and Antoni Slodkowski; editing by Stephen Coates and Gerry Doyle)